JeremyOlds/fs-journal/notes/06-mvc.md

 industry standard - put _ before functions that are

-listeners - on an event run a function.
+listeners - on an event run a function. listeners listen for any change ( setting by =) to the item you are listening to.
 exampe: AppState.on('what you are watching', function you want to run)

 emitter - how to manually activate a listener